Plainfield, Connecticut: Transportation

 Plainfield is bisected by the Connecticut Turnpike (I-395 and CT 695) and is serviced by three exits: Lathrop Road at exit 28, CT 14A at exit 29, and CT 14 at exit 32.
 All exits are off the I-395 portion of the Turnpike, which runs north and south.
 Exit 35 off I-395 North is in Plainfield, but does not offer access to any Plainfield streets.
 CT 12 generally runs parallel to the west of the Turnpike, and is less than one-half mile from all three Turnpike exits.

 There is no direct air, passenger rail, or navigable water access to Plainfield, although the town is serviced by the Providence and Worcester Railroad (freight only), which also parallels the Connecticut Turnpike corridor.
 There is limited public transport system available in the town; combined with a lack of a sidewalk and/or segregated cycle facilities network and the large area of the town, this necessitates that most transit is done by car.

 Providence, RI is the closest major city, 30 mi to the east.
 Hartford is 40 mi west.
-Boston, MA is 60 mi northeast; New York City (Manhattan), NY is 120 mi southwest.
+Boston, Mass is 60 mi northeast; New York City (Manhattan), NY is 120 mi southwest.
 The closest international airport is T. F. Green Airport (PVD) in Warwick, RI.
 Nearby Amtrak passenger rail stations include New London (NLC) and Providence (PVD); both are roughly 40 minute drives.
 New London is also served by the Shore Line East commuter railroad, and Providence by Massachusetts Bay Transportation Authority (MBTA) Commuter Rail.